When to take your money

-You don't need to take your money as soon as you reach age 55, but you can take some if you like.
+You don't need to take your money as soon as you reach the normal minimum pension age, but you can take some if you like.

-In 2028, the Government is expected to increase the age from which pension benefits can be taken, from 55, to 57.
+On the 6th April 2028, the Government is increasing the current age from which pension benefits can be taken, from 55, to 57.
 If you think you'll need more than you're currently on track to get, there are things you can do to help you get the retirement you want.

 Different types of investment come with different levels of risk.
 Before moving any of your investments, we recommend that you speak to a financial adviser.
 Advisers will normally charge for their advice.